HOME

 Plant or Design Patents: No maintenance fees are due on Plant or Design patents.

 If a patent is declared invalid by a court, it becomes unenforceable.
-Unfortunately, there's no certain way to know this.
+Unfortunately, there's no certain or easy way to know this.

-One possible resource is the PatentFizz website - sometimes information about a court case invalidating a patent may be added to their patent database.
-Also, if you have access to the Lexis or Westlaw or BNA USPQ databases (all available only for fees, unfortunately), you can try looking up the patent number in their databases of reported court cases to see if the patent might have been mentioned in a case report.
-The InventBlog has a post explaining how you can use the Lexis Pay-as-You-Go system to check a patent (for a fee, of course).
+If you have access to the Lexis or Westlaw or BNA USPQ databases (all available only for fees, unfortunately), you can try looking up the patent number in their databases of reported court cases to see if the patent might have been mentioned in a case report.
 Once you have a case citation you can look up the case in the Public Access to Court Electronic Records (PACER) system.
+You could also try just doing a Google search on the patent number and see if a reported case turns up, you never know.

 If you are concerned about a patent, it may be advisable to have a patent attorney (for example, one of the attorneys at Brown and Michaels) do a validity study and opinion on the patent.
 The attorney will do a search to find prior art which might invalidate the patent, and will review the patent's file at the USPTO to see if there is anything which might affect the validity or scope of the patent.
 Feel free to contact Brown and Michaels if you think you might need this service.